unsignedzero/verilogLabs/lab10/shift/DOC.md

 high.
 If the FIFO is overflowed, the topPtr will be in a bad position and the last value will be overwritten.
 Similarly the topPtr will be in a bad position if we are reading before the first position.
 1'b0 will return when returning "unknown" values but the topPtr will have a non-zero value.
+This acts much like a circular buffer with the same read/write pointers position and no notion of full or empty.

 The last two are the clock and reset respectively.
 Both trigger the FIFO on the positive edge.

+The FIFO is designed to hold at most 8 different bits.
+Any bit added will override the last bit.

 ## Test ##

+Case I:
 The test bench resets the FIFO and then fills it completely and empties it after.
+This can executed by compiling and running the test bench.
+If an equal amount of writes and reads returns the correct value a "Pass" message is outputted.

+This tests the read and write features under normal circumstances.